Two Iranian fighters killed in Syria: Iranian agencies

 Four Iranian commanders were killed this month fighting in Syria, and an IRGC commander was killed in June.

-Writing by Parisa Hafezi; Additional reporting by Sylvia Westall in Beirut; Editing by Kevin Liffey
+Writing by Parisa Hafezi; Additional reporting by Sylvia Westall in Beirut, bozorgmehr Sharafedin in Dubai; Editing by Kevin Liffey